Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 Tab complete will go to the next unique position in a string.
 So in your home directory, you only have one directory, `srworkshop`, and Tab complete will automatically fill it in.

 Navigate into `srworkshop` again, and type `cd d`, then hit Tab.
 This completes until it hits a character with multiple options.
-If you hit Tab twice, a list of all options is displayed that start with what you’ve already typed/complete.
+If you hit Tab twice, a list of all options is displayed that start with what you’ve already typed.
 Then input which characters you want, and you can hit Tab again.

 ![Tab complete example](md_images/tab_complete.png)
 </li>